Using Hilbert transform and classical chains to simulate quantum walks: Construction of the wave function

-\emph{4.
-Hilbert transform.}---A $\pi/2$-shifted momentum is mathematically equivalent to the negative Hilbert transform~\cite{Hilbert} of momentum, this is because Hilbert transform has the effect of shifting the phase of a signal's absolute frequency components by $\pi/2$.
-For an arbitrary time series of $p_m(t)$, one can always compute its Hilbert transform $\mathscr{H}[p_m(t)]$ as~\cite{Hilbert}
+The $\pi/2$-shifted momentum is mathematically equivalent to the negative Hilbert transform~\cite{Hilbert} of the momentum.
+In fact, the Hilbert transform's effect is a $\pi/2$ phase shift of each frequency components.
+For an arbitrary $p_m(t)$, one defines its Hilbert transform $\mathscr{H}[p_m(t)]$ as (see Ref.~\cite{Hilbert})